-Just about every athlete on Earth wants to be faster.
+Just about every athlete on earth wants to be faster.
 So they run fast, train fast, and play fast.
-But there’s a problem with that mindset: speed can conceal weakness.
+But there’s a problem with this mindset: Speed can conceal weakness.

 When you perform drills and exercises at full-tilt, your body’s stronger muscles overpower the small-but-all-important stabilizers.
-Those little muscles play a huge role in keeping you upright and helping to protect you from injury.
+Those little muscles play a huge role in protecting you from injury.

-If you slow things down and force those tiny muscles to work, the results can be profound—as 27-year-old former pro lacrosse player Roy Lang discovered.
+If you slow things down and force those tiny muscles to work, the results can be profound as 30-year-old former pro lacrosse player Roy Lang discovered.

-“Slowing down is the hardest thing,” said Lang.
+“Slowing down is the hardest thing,” Lang says.
 “The lacrosse mentality is that if you aren’t moving as fast as you can all the time, you aren’t working hard.
 Everything I did throughout college and high school was about how to be the fastest and how to do the most reps.”

-So it was surprising, to say the least, when Lang launched into his first-ever Elev8d workout and “got my butt kicked.”
+So it was surprising, to say the least, when Lang launched into his first-ever Elev8d Fitness workout and “got my butt kicked.”
 How could that happen to a guy who trains sometimes twice per day?
-Because when you focus on movement quality, rather than quantity (of reps), resistance (how much weight was on the bar) or speed, you challenge your body in an entirely different way.
+Because when you focus on movement quality, rather than quantity (number of reps), resistance (how much weight is on the bar), or speed, you challenge your body in an entirely different way.
 It’s a training technique that Lang wishes he’d tried years ago.

-“The reason I got injured after college was because I wasn’t paying attention to those little things,” Lang said.
+“The reason I got injured after college was because I wasn’t paying attention to those little things,” Lang says.

-Like many gifted athletes, Lang got by on raw talent, strength and speed for years.
-Those traits took him far: He earned all-everything honors as a captain St. Ignatius, one of the top-rated lacrosse high schools in California.
-He was then recruited by Cornell, where he played in the National Championship and the Final Four.
-He was a First Team All American Midfielder, a two-time First Team All Ivy, and a two-time Academic All Ivy.
-Roy was then drafted by the Rochester Rattlers and played two years professionally.
+Like many gifted athletes, Lang got by on raw talent, strength, and speed for years.
+Those traits took him far: He earned all-everything honors as a captain at St. Ignatius College Prep, one of the top-rated lacrosse high schools in California.
+He was then recruited by Cornell University, where he played in the National Championship and the Final Four.
+He was a First Team All-American Midfielder, a two-time First Team All-Ivy, and a two-time Academic All-Ivy.
+Lang was then drafted by the Rochester Rattlers and played two years professionally.
 But early in his pro career, he paid a hefty price for his all-out, all-the-time approach to training.

 “My lower back gave out at 24,” Lang says.
 “It was the off-season.
 I was doing a workout with heavy power cleans and heavy squats when a shooting pain went through my left leg.
 I’d never missed a game in my life, but suddenly I couldn’t lift my leg for a few months.”